jerome-trc/biomorph/ATTRIB.md

 - "weapondropped.wav" (GUNDROP0)

 Realm667 user JoeyTD cites an unknown source as having created the sound used in Biomorph as ASHGFIRE.

+PLSCIDLE and PLSCRAIS are courtesy of id Software LLC and Midway Software Inc.

 "m60-1.wav" (HVBRFIRE) and "deagle.wav" (HANDCANN) are courtesy of ZDoom forum user Joblez_I.